greg2012201/game-deals-app/README.md

-*games-deal-app* is the aplication where you can do three things:
+*game-deals-app* is the application where you can do three things:
     <br/>:gem: browse through the library of computer games,
-   <br/>:gem: check out games deals,
+   <br/>:gem: check out game deals,
     <br/>:gem: save deals on the WishList,

 #### Tech Stack: